 Any TIP user wanting to trace a TIP must be granted execute privileges on the rtrace and ptrace procedures.
-Refer to the "Configuring PGAU" chapters appropriate for your communications protocol in the Oracle Procedural Gateway for APPC Installation and Configuration Guide, and the Oracle Database Application Developer's Guide for more information.
+Refer to the "Configuring PGAU" chapter appropriate for your communications protocol in the Oracle Procedural Gateway for APPC Installation and Configuration Guide, and the Oracle Database 10g Application Developer's Guide for more information.
 For example:

-''' $ sqlplus pgaadmin/pw@database specification string SQL> grant execute on pgaadmin.purge_trace to tip_user_userid; SQL> grant execute on pgaadmin.read_trace to tip_user_userid; '''
+C:\> sqlplus pgaadmin\pw@database_specification_string SQL> grant execute on pgaadmin.purge_trace to tip_user_userid; SQL> grant execute on pgaadmin.read_trace to tip_user_userid;